Altamont Corridor Express: Altamont Corridor Express

 In December 2012, the service was rebranded from Altamont Commuter Express to Altamont Corridor Express to reflect plans for a broader scope of service.
 In March 2014, ACE opened a $65 million, 121000 sqft maintenance facility in Stockton.
 On July 1, 2015, management and governance of the San Joaquin passed from Caltrans to the new San Joaquin Joint Powers Authority.
-The SJJPA has nominal control over the SJRRC, but delegates all responsibility over ACE to the SJRRC.
+The SJRRC continued to handle normal operation and administration.
 On March 7, 2016, an ACE train was derailed by a mudslide in Niles Canyon near Sunol.
 The front car plunged into the rain-swollen Alameda Creek.
 Fourteen passengers were injured, but there were no fatalities.

-ACE received Road Repair and Accountability Act funds in order to initiate Saturday service in January 2018, with two Saturday round trips added in September 2019.
+ACE received Road Repair and Accountability Act funds in January 2018 to begin Saturday service.
+Two Saturday round trips were added on September 7, 2019.
+Saturday service was suspended effective March 21, 2020, due to the COVID-19 pandemic.
+One weekday round trip was suspended on March 23 and another on April 6.
+One of the suspended weekday round trips returned on May 3, 2021, followed by the fourth round trip on September 7, 2021.
+On November 18, 2024, the latest evening eastbound train was replaced with a mid-afternoon train.

 Future plans

+ACEforward

-In association with the California High-Speed Rail project, the ACE line is planned to be dramatically upgraded and expanded.
-Beginning around 2008, initial plans called for the Altamont Corridor Rail Project to produce a high speed rail "Super ACE" capable of halving the travel time between the endpoints.
+In association with the California High-Speed Rail project, ACE developed plans to upgrade and expand service.
+Beginning around 2008, initial plans called for the Altamont Corridor Rail Project to produce a high speed rail, branded "Super ACE", capable of halving the travel time between San Jose and Stockton.

 As the high-speed rail project was scaled back and rerouted to Pacheco Pass several years later, these plans were replaced with the more modest ACEforward program.
 The San Joaquin Regional Rail Commission issued a notice of intent to proceed with an Environmental Impact Statement in June 2013; this was released in 2017 and prioritized goals as either long term or short term.
 Short term goals included track improvements, a possible reroute through downtown Tracy including new stations, a West Tracy station, and a new extension to Modesto in addition to additional daily round trips.
-Long term goals included upgrades to the existing corridor to allow as many as 10 daily round trips, extension to Merced and electrification of the line from Stockton to San Jose.
+Long term goals included upgrades to the existing corridor to allow as many as 10 daily round trips, an extension to Merced, and the electrification of the line between Stockton and San Jose.

-Also under studied were possible connections with BART at Union City or the Tri-Valley via traditional ACE rail, diesel multiple units, or bus bridges.
-This connection is planned to be facilitated by the Tri-Valley-San Joaquin Valley Regional Rail Authority.
+Also studied were possible connections with BART at Union City or the Tri-Valley via traditional ACE rail, diesel multiple units, or bus bridges.
+This connection is planned to be facilitated by the Tri-Valley–San Joaquin Valley Regional Rail Authority.